caio-davi/qualify/ECEN_350/exercises/chapter1.md

 excTime_C = 6 * 10^8 * 1.1 * 1 * 10^(-9)
 excTime_C = 0.66
 ```
-The new compiler's program will run in 0.66 secods, 1.67 faster than compiler A and 2.27 faster than compiler B.
+The new compiler's program will run in 0.66 seconds, 1.67 faster than compiler A and 2.27 faster than compiler B.

 #### 1.8